Skip to content

 Trigger

-Execute Workflow Trigger: This workflow is designed to be called by other workflows and accepts 18 different input parameters including phone number, credit amounts, customer data, and micro-action tracking information.
+Execute Workflow Trigger: This workflow is designed to be called by other workflows, accepting 18 different input parameters related to credit tracking and management.

 Nodes Used

-When Executed by Another Workflow Execute Workflow Trigger Receives input parameters from calling workflows
+Execute Workflow Trigger When Executed by Another Workflow Receives credit tracking data from calling workflows

-setOutput Set Formats and returns a summary of the saved credit record
+Set setOutput Formats and returns a summary of the credit record status

 External Services & Credentials Required

-• PostgreSQL Database: Requires connection to a Supabase PostgreSQL instance
+• PostgreSQL Database: Requires connection to a Supabase-hosted PostgreSQL instance

 Environment Variables

-No environment variables are used in this workflow.
-All configuration is handled through the PostgreSQL credential.
+No environment variables are directly used in this workflow.
+All configuration is handled through the PostgreSQL credential connection.

 Data Flow